keiches/final-form-material-ui-v4/README.md

 ## Important
 material-ui-react-final-form is forked from [final-form-material-ui](https://github.com/Deadly0/final-form-material-ui), supporting [Material-UI](https://github.com/mui-org/material-ui) v4.

+### Warning

+material-ui-react-final-form is not fully tested yet!

 ---

 A set of wrapper components to facilitate using [Material-UI](https://github.com/mui-org/material-ui) with Final Form.